ENCCS/gromacs-gpu-performance/content/md-algorithm.rst

 .. challenge:: Explore performance with bonded interactions

-   In the tarball you unpacked earlier is a subdirectory ``rf``.
-Change to that directory.
+   Make a new folder for this exercise, e.g. ``mkdir performance-with-bonded; cd performance-with-bonded``.

-   In it, you will find a ``topol.tpr`` run input file prepared to do 50000 steps of a reaction-field simulation.
+   :download:`Download the run input file
+   <exercises/performance-with-bonded/topol.tpr>` prepared to do 50000
+   steps of a reaction-field simulation.
 We'll use it to experiment with task assignment.

+   :download:`Download the job submission script
-   Open the ``script.sh`` file where you will see several lines marked ``**FIXME**``.
+   <exercises/performance-with-bonded/script.sh>` where you will see
+   several lines marked ``**FIXME**``.
 Remove the ``**FIXME**`` to achieve the goal stated in the comment before that line.
 You will need to refer to the information above to achieve that.
 Save the file and exit.
+Note that this script was designed to run on the Puhti cluster.
+If you are not running on Puhti, then you will need to make further changes to this file.
+Check the documentation for how to submit jobs to your cluster!

    Submit the script to the SLURM job manager with ``sbatch script.sh``.
 It will reply something like ``Submitted batch job